 Without video codecs, “Netflix and chill” wouldn’t have ever been coined.
 These two-part compression tools allow distributors to condense a video file for delivery across the internet via a process called video encoding.
 Codecs are the reason we can so easily stream videos and FaceTime loved ones, even with limited bandwidth.

 Thanks to codecs, Netflix manages to stream more than 97,000 hours of content every minute.¹ And in order to get those streams into your living room — no matter the device — Netflix must use both new and tried-and-true codecs.

 What does video encoding involve and how do video codecs work?
-We’ll dig deeper below and cover the most common video codecs used today.
+We’ll dig deeper below and cover the best video codecs for streaming.

 What Is Video Encoding?

 Video encoding refers to the process of converting raw video into a digital format that’s compatible with many devices.
 When it comes to streaming, videos are often compressed from gigabytes of data down to megabytes of data.
 Encoding can occur on a digital camera, via a stand-alone appliance, as part of a computer software, or in a mobile app.
 Codecs are used to digitally compress the video.

 We offer the Wowza GoCoder™ mobile app as a free encoder for your mobile device and the Wowza GoCoder™ SDK to help developers build encoding functionality into mobile apps.
-Additionally, the Wowza Clearcaster™ Facebook Live appliance enables production-quality encoding for Facebook Live.
+Additionally, the Wowza Clearcaster™ live encoding appliance enables production-quality encoding with unmatched cloud control.

 What Is a Codec?

 To shrink a video into a more manageable size, content distributors use a video compression technology called a codec.
 Codecs allow us to tightly compress a bulky video for delivery and storage.